 6/14/04 – 6/16/04: Curly went into Flat5 Studio in Salem, VA to begin recording material for two new albums on Copper Creek Records, produced by Larry Perkins and Penny Parsons.
 Musicians on hand to help him on these sessions were Dudley Connell, Tater Tate, Herschel Sizemore, Chris Sharp, George Buckner, Kevin Sluder, and Larry Perkins.
 Additional tracks and overdubs were recorded in Nashville in the following months.

-June, 2004: Curly was featured in a cover story in Bluegrass Unlimited magazine.
-Click here to read the article.
+6/04: Curly was featured in a cover story in Bluegrass Unlimited magazine.

 3/12/04 – 3/13/04: Curly performed in Smithfield, NC as part of a Legends in Bluegrass show at Johnston Community College.
 Also featured were Tater Tate, Herschel Sizemore, Allen Shelton, Kenny Baker, Josh Graves, John Shuffler, and Les Sandy.

 4/23/03: Curly traveled to Bristol, VA for the induction of the Sauceman Brothers into the BCMA (Birthplace of Country Music Alliance) Museum.
 He was a member of the Sauceman Brothers’ band in 1951, and worked again briefly with Carl Sauceman in 1958.

 12/26/98: Curly married Eloise Warren in Hendersonville, TN.